 More About YouTube

 YouTube was launched in 2005 by Jawed Karim, Steve Chen, and Chad Hurley.
-When it was founded, the goal was for it to be a dating site, but it soon metamorphosed into the video content giant we know it to be today.
+When it was founded, the goal was for it to be a dating site, but it soon metamorphosed into the video content giant we know it today.